brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-15-key-features-google-needs-to-challenge-facebook.md

 title: Key features Google+ needs to challenge Facebook
 ---

 Within a month of its launch, <a href="https://plus.google.com/">Google+</a> is considered to be peril to the current social networking don Facebook.
-However Google+ needs much more enhancements else it may join the Google's flop list (<a href="www.orkut.com/">Orkut</a>, <a href="www.google.com/buzz">Buzz</a> &amp; <a href="http://wave.google.com/">Wave</a>).
+However Google+ needs much more enhancements else it may join the Google's flop list (<a href="www.orkut.com/">Orkut</a>, <a href="www.google.com/buzz">Buzz</a> & <a href="http://wave.google.com/">Wave</a>).
 Albeit, the features of Google+ are stunning and the User Interface is too gorgeous than any existing social network, Google+ is still a half scorched one and it needs striking enhancements to capture the throne from Facebook.

 These are some of the enrichments I (the user) require in Google+ (kinda my wishlist):